 Physiological uterine contractions are produced by oxytocin, with the law of priority being maintained (it should be noted that ergometrine causes complete loss of polarity during its contraction).
 The onset of action is also faster with oxytocin when compared to ergometrine, but it is short lived.

 The duration of action of syntocinon lasts for 8 minutes.
-Another prime difference, when compared to ergometrine, is that syntocinon is available only in the parenteral route, whereas ergometrine is available in oral formulation in addition to the parenteral route.
+Another prime difference, when compared to ergometrine, is that syntocinon is available only by the parenteral route, whereas ergometrine is available in an oral formulation in addition to the parenteral route.

 Clinically, oxytocin is used for the induction of labor and it also helps in the augmentation during the labor uterine contraction.
 In the case of postpartum hemorrhage, it is used along with ergometrine.